doyle white

 As skilled maritime attorneys, we are acquainted with the federal statutes and other considerations that define a victim’s claim for monetary compensation after an injury on a vessel or otherwise at sea.
 Still other laws apply to people who are injured while working in maritime-related occupations, but not as a crew member on navigable waterways.

 Longshore and harbor workers experience a variety of injuries and fatalities either on shore or when sent to perform a specific task on board a vessel or drilling rig.
 This danger requires specific workers’ compensation protection and is outlined in the Longshore and Harbor Workers’ Compensation Act.
-At Doyle LLP Trial Lawyers, our attorneys are well versed with the Act and how to best seek to recover compensation.
+At Doyle Dennis Avery LLP, our attorneys are well versed with the Act and how to best seek to recover compensation.

 The Longshore and Harbor Workers’ Compensation Act (LHWCA) provides certain maritime and non-maritime workers the right to pursue compensation for on the job injuries.
 Similar to other workers’ compensation programs, the act gives the absolute right to workers to receive benefits in case of workplace injury.
 No matter who was at fault for the injuries, if covered by the act the employee is entitled to benefits.